One Financial Plaza (Hartford, Connecticut)

-One Financial Plaza (also referred to as the Gold Building) is a 335 ft (102 m) tall modernist skyscraper in Hartford, Connecticut.
+One Financial Plaza (also referred to as the Gold Building) is a 335 ft tall modernist skyscraper in Hartford, Connecticut.
 It was built in 1975 and it has 26 floors.
-As of October 2025 it is the 7th tallest building in Hartford and the 12th tallest building in Connecticut.
+As of January 2026, it is the 7th tallest building in Hartford and the 12th tallest building in Connecticut.
 At the time of its completion it was the 3rd tallest building in Hartford and the 3rd tallest building in Connecticut.
-Notable Tenants include Travelers, KPMG, and Virtus.
+Notable Tenants include Travelers, KPMG, Martin Collier Phillips Corporation, and Virtus.
 The building is situated on the corner of Pearl and Main Street.

 The building's nickname comes from the gold tinted windows on the building's facade.

 One Financial Plaza viewed from State House Square.